john-hawkins/Map-Reduce-Data-Pivot/README.md

 		Store-3		3.0,	2.0,	0.0,	1.0

 and be able to that for millions or billions of records and pivot across a very large numbers of columns.

 Usage
 -----

-hadoop jar <JAR FILE NAME> <Data Aggregation Type: S=Sum, A=Average, C=Count> <ROW INDEX> <COL INDEX> <DATA INDEX> <INPUT FOLDER> <OUTPUT FOLDER>
+hadoop jar {JAR FILE NAME} {Data Aggregation Type: S=Sum, A=Average, C=Count} {ROW INDEX} {COL INDEX} {DATA INDEX} {INPUT FOLDER} {OUTPUT FOLDER}

 For example

 hadoop jar ~/mybin/MapReduceDataPivot.jar s 1 0 2 testdata testoutput

 Features & Limitations
 ----------------------

 Currently only processes CSV Files
 -- Does not handle Strings containing commas [TODO]
 -- Does not handle missing fields in a row [TODO]
 -- Will not handle Number Format Exceptions gracefully.
 [TODO]

 Outputs CSV Files
 -- No column headers
 -- Row names followed by a tab and then CSV data

 Process expects all of the columns to end up in a single HDFS file following first round of processing.
 For extremely large data sets this will likely break.
 [TODO]